hbctraining/Intro-to-R-online-Catalyst/lessons/1B_Segment_1_Video_B.md

-## Introduction

-Welcome to segment 1B, Interacting with R in RStudio

 ## Interacting with data in R

 R is commonly used for handling big data, and so it only makes sense that we learn about R in the context of some kind of relevant data.
 Let's take a few minutes to add files to the folders we created and familiarize ourselves with the data.